 It’s not a mistake, it’s a learning experience.

-When I first started investing, I didn’t realize I’d be committing so many mistakes.
+When I first opened an account with my discount broker and started investing, I didn’t realize I’d be committing so many mistakes.
 But time and experience in the market does help to hone your instincts as an investor as well as make you get a feel for what risk is acceptable to you.
 By reading a lot of finance and investing books, you can pick up techniques and strategies to employ in order to participate in the market.
 However, what books and knowledge may not teach you is that investing is a highly customized preoccupation.
 Everyone has different goals, risk tolerance profiles and basic attitudes about dealing with the stock market, so “investing the right way” may not necessarily be cut and dry.

 Take a look at these investing attitudes, beliefs and behaviors that many may believe are “wrong”.
 But the question is, are these really mistakes or personal choices that can actually be justified?
 What’s ironic is that when you’re a newbie investor, you are often warned how certain actions can be detrimental to your plan, but as you grow in experience as a participant in the markets, the same actions may be hailed as instrumental to your success.
 George Soros, anyone?